Managing access to apps

 Individual assignment An IT admin with directory Global Administrator permissions can select individual user accounts and grant them access to the application.

 - Group-based assignment (paid Azure AD only) An IT admin with directory Global Administrator permissions can assign a group to the application.
-Specific users' access is determined by whether they are members of the group at the time they attempt to access the application.
+Specific users' access is determined by whether they are members of the group at the time they try to access the application.
 In other words, an administrator can effectively create an assignment rule stating "any current member of the assigned group has access to the application".
 Using this assignment option, administrators can benefit from any of Azure AD group management options, including attribute-based dynamic groups, external system groups (for example, on-premises Active Directory or Workday), or Administrator-managed or self-service-managed groups.
-A single group can be easily assigned to multiple apps, ensuring that applications with assignment affinity can share assignment rules, reducing the overall management complexity.
-Please note that nested group memberships are not supported for group-based assignment to applications at this time.
+A single group can be easily assigned to multiple apps, making sure that applications with assignment affinity can share assignment rules, reducing the overall management complexity.
+Note that nested group memberships aren't supported for group-based assignment to applications at this time.

 Using these two assignment modes, administrators can achieve any desirable assignment management approach.